This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - Keep your skin clean.
 Wash your skin and hair every day.
 Wash your hands often.
 Use soap and water.
-Use germ-killing hand lotion or gel if no water is available.
+Use germ-killing hand lotion or gel if soap and water are not available.

 - Apply lotion or moisturizing creams to your skin regularly.
 Stop using them if they sting or irritate your skin.